moosetraveller/restaurants/README.md

 ## Categories

 The webmap shows restaurants and other food establishments.
-Each category (`betriebsart`) has its own color which is calculated by `getCategoryColor()`.
+Each category (`betriebsart`) has its own color which is determined by `getCategoryColor(category)`.

 The restaurants and other food establishments can be filtered using the provided dropdown on the top right of the map.